joeyholland15/aloofcaterpillars/_PRESS-RELEASE.md

 ## Quote from You ##
   > A quote from a spokesperson in your company.
   "Hack Reactor is not a normal place for bland people.
 It is a playground for great minds and creative collaboration.
 Why should the diets of students be an exception?
-One-for-One ensures that users can experience the same innovation in the kitchen as they do at their desks."
+One-for-One ensures that users can experience the same innovation in the kitchen as they do on their computers."

 ## How to Get Started ##
   > Describe how easy it is to get started.